Table of Contents

 ⚖️ Dental Implants vs Bridges and Dentures

-Feature Dental Implants Dental Bridges Dentures Longevity 20+ years 5–10 years 3–5 years Bone Preservation ✅ Yes ❌ No ❌ No Comfort Natural Fixed Removable Maintenance Easy Moderate Frequent Aesthetics Excellent Good Moderate 🧭 Verdict: Implants provide the most natural, durable, and functional solution.
+Feature Dental Implants Dental Bridges Dentures Longevity 20+ years 5–10 years 3–5 years Bone Preservation ✅ Yes ❌ No ❌ No Comfort Natural Fixed Removable Maintenance Easy Moderate Frequent Aesthetics Excellent Good Moderate Still deciding between implants and bridges?
+Check our full comparison here: Implants vs Bridging of Teeth – Which Lasts Longer?

 🏢 Top 10 Dental Implant Brands in the World